What is Heartworm Disease?

-Heart worm disease is a serious and potentially fatal disease.
+Heartworm disease is serious and potentially fatal.
 It is caused by a blood-borne parasite known as Dirofilaria immitis.
-Adult heart worms are found in the heart and adjacent large blood vessels of infected dogs.
+Adult worms are found in the heart and in adjacent large blood vessels of infected dogs. .

 When a dog is bitten by an infected mosquito, the immature larvae (microfilaria) are injected into him.
 Over the course of 2-3 months, these larvae (microfilaria) mature into adult worms and eventually migrate to the heart and adjacent vessels.
 They start reproducing, thereby completing a full life cycle.

 Mosquitos are required for transmission of the disease between dogs.
 The disease cannot be spread from direct dog to dog contact.

 Clinical signs are dependent on the number of adult worms, the location of these worms and the length of time they have been present.

 The most obvious signs are

 There are several ways to diagnose heartworm disease

 Depending on the severity of disease, treatment can take an extended period of time, ie. 6-8 months.
 In severe cases, the complication risk is higher and death may occur.